itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 * You don't need a CSS Framework: https://www.taniarascia.com/you-dont-need-a-framework/
 * CSS: An Art, A Science, a Nightmare (Everything you should know): https://www.taniarascia.com/overview-of-css-concepts/

-## Essential Questions

-- How does the web browser work?
-- What is the DOM?
-  - Why is it important to use semantically relevant tags instead of just "divs"?
-- What are events?
-What are event listeners?
-- How do we handle user inputs using HTML Forms?
-- What are the unique roles of HTML, CSS, and JavaScript?
-- What does it mean to be "asynchronous" in development?
-How and why is this relevant for web development?
-- What is the CSS BEM system? and why is this important/helpful?
-- What are JavaScript Array functions and how can they be used to achieve different tasks?

-## Introduction
-This week, we will be focusing our attention on the "front-end" of web applications.

-### Outcomes & Goals

-In this class we will be:
-* Learning about HTML5

-Students will walk away with a deeper understanding of:
-*  the DOM
-*  CSS
-*  client-side JavaScript

 ## Topics